Venom-0ff/Auto_Hide_HUD/README.md

 [![Auto Hide HUD demo](https://img.youtube.com/vi/-D__XKbmtaQ/0.jpg)](https://youtu.be/-D__XKbmtaQ)

 ## Changelog
+  - v1.34
+    - Added compatibility wiith the new "Apps in pause menu" feature from CSP 0.2.7/0.2.8p1 to hopefully prevent any issues it may cause.
+    - Fixed an issue where dualsense (and potentially dualshock?)
+D-Pads were not recognised.
   - v1.33
     - Fixed the desktop selection not affecting apps that are set to auto-hide on timer.
   - v1.32